| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 real world examples of building a SOC using SecureScrypt as the

-foundation.
 In each of these cases, SOC teams benefited from using a single platform

 with integrated yet disparate technologies for a full picture view that